 - Adult leaders and youth members share the responsibility for the safety of all participants in the program, including adherence to Youth Protection and health and safety policies.

-- Adult leaders are responsible for monitoring behavior and intervening when necessary.
+- Adult leaders are responsible for monitoring behavior and intervening when necessary, including when foul or inapproriate language is used.

 - Physical violence, sexual activity, emotional abuse, spiritual abuse, unauthorized weapons, hazing, discrimination, harassment, initiation rites, bullying, cyberbullying, theft, verbal insults, drugs, alcohol, and pornography have no place in the Scouting program and may result in revocation of membership.